droptica/docker-console/README.rst

 - up-and-build:
     This command is equivalent to following two commands running one after another in order such as below::

-        1. docker-drupal up
+        1. docker-console up
-        2. docker-drupal build
+        2. docker-console build

 |